Pedro I's heart

-The heart of the Brazilian emperor Dom Pedro I has been preserved since his death in 1834.
+The heart of the Brazilian emperor Pedro I has been preserved since his death in 1834.
 The organ is kept in a glass jar, with formaldehyde, in the Church of Our Lady of Lapa.
-The container is kept in an urn, locked under lock and key.
+The container is kept in an urn, under lock and key.
 The heart is considered a relic by the Portuguese government.

-Dom Pedro I's body is buried in São Paulo, in the crypt of the Monument to Independence.
+Pedro I's remains are buried in São Paulo, in the crypt of the Monument to the Independence.
 By decision of the monarch himself, as one of his last requests in life, the heart was separated and kept in Portugal.
-Dom Pedro I asked that the heart be preserved in Porto because of the relevance of the city in the dispute for the Portuguese throne between Dom Pedro I (known as Dom Pedro IV in Portugal) and his brother Dom Miguel.
+Pedro I asked that the heart be preserved in Porto because of the relevance of the city in the civil war for the Portuguese throne between Pedro I (known as Pedro IV in Portugal) and his brother Miguel.

 After the emperor's death from tuberculosis in September 1834, a series of royal and ecclesiastical agreements were made so that, in February 1835, the heart was finally sent to Porto, kept in a gilded silver vase, wrapped in a black velvet-lined case, inside the Church of Our Lady of Lapa.

-In 2022, after its exhibition in the context of the Bicentennial of Brazil's Independence, it was reported that the organ has a swollen appearance, possibly due to the material initially used in its conservation by the doctor João Fernandes Tavares, before being kept in formaldehyde.
+In 2022, after its exhibition in the context of the Bicentennial of Brazil's Independence, it was reported that the organ has a swollen appearance, possibly due to the material initially used in its conservation by doctor João Fernandes Tavares, before being kept in formaldehyde.
 The conditions of the heart are the subject of research in the field of forensic anthropology.

 History

 Background

-On September 23, 1834, on the eve of his death, Dom Pedro I wrote a letter addressed to the Brazilian public, in which he declares his wish regarding the fate of his remains after death:
+On September 23, 1834, on the eve of his death, Dom Pedro I wrote a letter addressed to the Brazilian people, in which he declares his wish regarding the fate of his remains after death:

 Brazilians!
 I leave my heart to the heroic City of Porto, theater of my true glory, and the rest of my mortal spoils to the City of Lisbon, place of my birth; but you possess the most precious relic, the living emanation of my being, my son!
 My only son!

 Dom Pedro was not the first monarch to determine, while he was still alive, that his heart should be separated from his body and preserved or buried.
 Even during the Middle Ages, monarchs such as Robert I of Scotland, Richard I of England, and Henry I of England had their hearts buried in different locations than the rest of their bodies.